Who We Are

 Economic and Revenue Forecast Council

 The Economic and Revenue Forecast Council (Forecast Council) provides independent oversight of the economic and revenue forecasts that underlie the City's annual budget process.
 The Forecast Council directs the work of the Office of Economic and Revenue Forecasts, which is tasked with developing these forecasts, and performing related analyses on behalf of the Council.
-The Forecast Council has four members: Mayor or designee, the Director of Finance, the Council President or designee, and the Chair of the City Council Finance Committee or designee.
+The Forecast Council has four members: the Council President or designee, the Chair of the City Council Finance Committee or designee, the Mayor or designee, and the Director of Finance.
 Current membership includes: